dlang/DIPs/DIPs/1NNN-QFS.md

 * if not possible, pass by reference;
 * otherwise issue a compile error.

-This hardly makes no sense.
-If it is really intended, separate overloads can achieve the same. ― *End of Note*
+If it is really intended, separate overloads can achieve the same.

 ### Grammar